department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/Research/2022-09-profile-editing-evaluation/conversation-guide.md

 *Once screen sharing has begun*

-I’d like for you to update your contact information on VA.gov.
-Do you know where to do that?
-If not, I can share a link.
+I’d like you to go to a test website and log in.
+Do you prefer if I send you the link in the chat or tell it to you so you can type it in?
+*Link*
+- bit.ly/va092022 (goes to staging.va.gov/profile/contact-information)

 *Paste a link in the chat, or verbally tell the participant where to go.
 They’ll need to go through the sign-in process before they get to profile.*

-*Pause recording during sign in process*
+Use Login.gov to sign in

-- Go ahead and start updating your contact information.
-If it’s correct, just change something small.
-We’ll correct it all at the end. *Have participant update at least 3 pieces of contact information.
-One must be an address.*
+Email address is vafeedback@gmail.com
+Password is vagovsite123

+*give participant 2FA code sent over text, or back-up codes (moderators have these)*
+****
+*Here’s how to use the back-up codes with a participant:*
+	* After they enter UN and PW, press “continue”
+	* On the screen where it asks “Enter Your Security Code”, have them click on the “choose another authentication method” under the bold “**Can’t use your phone?”**heading
+	* Choose “Backup codes” (3rd option)
+	* Enter one of the codes above
+****

+- Go ahead and updating the contact information you see here - you can start with any field except mailing address.
+You don’t need to use your real information, but you can if that’s easy for you.
+We’ll remove all if it when we’re done.
-- If needed, have them trigger address validation flow by intentionally entering data to make the address incorrect.
+- If needed, have them trigger address validation flow by intentionally entering data to make the home address incorrect.
 An incorrect zip code will usually do the trick.
 - If needed, have them trigger the “Are you sure?” modal by clicking cancel before saving
 - Moderator: ask follow-up questions to understand the participants experience.
 For example:
 	* Clarify any hesitation spots